iamkirankumaryadav/SMS-Classification/README.md

 - Stemming ( Speed ) | Lemmatization ( Accuracy ) : Reduce the Word to its Base | Stem Form.

 4. **Feature Engineering**
-- Vectorization : Converting Text to Numbers that an Algorithm and a Machine Learning Model can Understand and Learn.
+- Vectorization : Allocate Text to Numbers or Vectors that an Algorithm and a Machine Learning Model can Understand and Learn.
 - CountVectorizer : Extract Features from Text ( Count Occurence of Text in Corpus and Consider each as Feature | Column )
+- TF-IDF : Find the Importance of Word in the Document.
+- Term Frequency : How often the Word Appears in the Document.
+- Inverse Document Frequency : How often the Term Appears across all Documents in the Data Set.

 5. **Fit** | **Train** Simple Model
 6. **Tune Hyperparameters** and **Evaluate** with **Grid Search Cross Validation**